epw/consensus/consensus.md

 To get at this, Playbooks ask three questions: Why were you overlooked, downtrodden, or trivialized; why are you ignored, oppressed, or dismissed; and why are you hunted.
 These can be far-fetched and fantastic, but also can be tied very tightly to real-world issues.
 Be respectful and careful, but do delve into these if you want.
 The {{linkSafety Rules}} in the First Session chapter can help make sure no-one crosses a boundary they don’t want to.

+Everyone has trauma from times that they have gone up against reality and lost, in one aspect or another.
+Mages' histories often mean that this trauma is both acute, and something they have grown around.
+It is quite possibly what helped lead to the moment of Awakening that now enables their wondrous abilities, but it never truly goes away.
+Mages will feel driven to keep pushing against reality, and it will keep pushing back.
+They will often be hurt in the process, whether it is from Backlash or losing a Consensus Shift race.
+Before they were Awakened, reality might strike back in the form of physical laws, authority figures, or mob mentality.
+After, the Mage's ability to handle many of these problems will have increased exponentially, but so will the danger: raw forces of reality can tear a Mage asunder, knots of disbelief can be summoned to hound the Mage, and their sense of reality might become temporarily broken so they cannot tell what actually happened.
+Trauma is never a simple path, and Mages can gain new Restrictions and other complications when it flares back up.

 \End{Narrator}

 ### Anchors and Inspirations